Siena International Photo Awards: Contest

 The winning images are selected by a professional jury (including photographers from National Geographic and the BBC) from among thousands of entries (2019: approximately 50,000, according to the SIPAContest team), received from all over the world.

 The winners in each category will be awarded the Pangea Prize and will compete for the highest award as Photographer of the Year.

 An exhibition of the winning and honorable mention images, named "Beyond The Lens," is located each year at the exhibition space of the former distillery "Lo Stellino."
 In 2019 the exhibition was entitled "Imagine all the people sharing all the world."

 A book of winning entries and runners-up has been published each year since 2015.

 Annual Ceremonies and Honorees

+2025

+The 2025 awards ceremony was celebrated at the Teatro dei Rinnovati on the 27th of September.